Sriharsha-hatwar/Sriharsha-blog/_posts/2021-03-13-Kedarkantha-Trek.md

 ### Day 6 - Trek to Kedarkanta Base Camp
 As the distance to the Kedarkantha base camp was less, our trek started a bit late as we had our tea at 8:00 AM.
-Everyone was up and as the temperature was around 0-5C, it was extremely difficult to use the water to wash our face/brush our teeth.
+Everyone was up and as the temperature was around 0-5C, it was extremely difficult to use the water to wash our face or even brush our teeth.
 Also, everyone felt victorious after attending their first nature call in the woods XD.
 After some warmup and breakfast consisting of pasta, we started to Kedarkantha base camp at 10:00 AM.
 The path considerably was much steeper than our first day and the snow patches were starting to get noticed more and more as we were covering altitude.
 Also as we started climbing the density of pine trees started reducing.
 We reached Kedarkantha base camp very early as the distance was just around 2.5kms.
 As there were fewer pine trees at the Kedarkanta base camp,  we were able to witness the complete 360$$^\circ$$ view.

 ![Sighting of kedarkanta peak from base camp]({{ '/assets/images/Kedarkantha-summit-view-base-camp.jpg' | relative_url }})
 {: style="width: 90%;" class="center"}